ShaneHarvey/specifications/source/transactions/transactions.rst

 Retrying transactions that fail with TransientTransactionError
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If an exception with the TransientTransactionError label is thrown, an application can retry the entire transaction from the beginning with a reasonable expectation that it will succeed.
+If an exception with the "TransientTransactionError" label is thrown, an application can retry the entire transaction from the beginning with a reasonable expectation that it will succeed.
 For example: